section-engineering-education/engineering-education/content/articles/support-vector-regression-in-python/index.md

 #### Implementing SVR
 To implement our model, first, we need to import it from the scikit-learn and create an object to itself.

-Since we declared our data to be non-linear, we will pass it to a kernel called [Radial Basis function](https://medium.com/dataseries/radial-basis-functions-rbf-kernels-rbf-networks-explained-simply-35b246c4b76c) (rbf) kernel.
+Since we declared our data to be non-linear, we will pass it to a kernel called the [Radial Basis function](https://medium.com/dataseries/radial-basis-functions-rbf-kernels-rbf-networks-explained-simply-35b246c4b76c) (RBF) kernel.

 After declaring the kernel function, we will fit our data on the object.
 The following program performs these rules: